jeffreysorgen/golf-club-sensors/implementation.md

 10. Created _new-readme.md_ (now [README](README.md)), added implementation.md (this) and made [activity.md](activity.md) into a TO-DO list
 12. Renamed (this) repository: _hello-world_ is now _golf-swing-sensors_, and updated [README.md](readme.md)
 13. [Implementation Part One:](#part-one-the-accelerometer) **Set up Accelerometer**
-14. Determined that the Magnetometer is not going to be used for Ready/Resting orientation.
-Major shift in understanding.
+14. Determined that the Magnetometer is _not_ going to be used for Ready/Resting orientation. _Gained understanding._
+15. Determined that it is _better_ to use `millis()` rather than `delay()`
+16. Figured out how to set up Ready/Resting states in Arduino Sketch. (in progress)

 # Implementation:

 ### Flow for Golf Swing sensors:

 - **BLE** is enabled when the device is powered, waits for pairing forever.
 - Pairs with phone app.
 - Clear device buffer and **begin loop**